phillipluong/PyTorchProjects/Intro to RNNs via Fashion-MNIST/README.md

 Here, we are using RNN.
 Typically, the preferred method to analyse images are with Convolutional Neural Networks (CNNs) but we'll see how this goes.

 # What are the results?
+Initially, the RNN model was coded in a way which resulted in quite an ineffective model, with results essentially equal to random change.
+I wanted to use this opportunity to figure out why this was happening (since the CNN variant worked perfectly fine)

+- <Table of bad results>

 # What do we want to do moving forward?